 Paul Smith, founder of ignite100, said: "Newcastle benefits from a natural and growing community of digital activity; formed through the evolution of a strong media agency scene, revered design and computer schools at the universities, global companies such as Sage (the only software company on the FTSE100) and the presence of several VC funds focussed on early-stage software investments.

 "The work of bodies such as Digital Union and ignite100 has been to underpin this community, providing the network and support for startups, agencies, meetups and events.
-We're beginning to see a decade's worth of focus and support come to fruition, with dozens of teams building and launching product in Newcastle and the immediate region.
+We're beginning to see a decade's worth of focus and support come to fruition, with dozens of teams building and launching products in Newcastle and the immediate region.

-"But the most exciting thing about all of this activity is that it's complimented by the low cost of living and the relatively short commute to London (under 2 hours and 40 minutes).
+"But the most exciting thing about all of this activity is that it's complemented by the low cost of living and the relatively short commute to London (under 2 hours and 40 minutes).
 The result is we're now seeing teams base operations in Newcastle and travel to the capital for business development.
-A startup needs a low burn-rate to make any investment last longer, so by operating between Newcastle and London, teams can enjoy the best of both worlds - a long runway while still being part of the London scene.
+A startup needs a low burn rate to make any investment last longer, so by operating between Newcastle and London, teams can enjoy the best of both worlds - a long runway while still being part of the London scene.
 There's no real need to choose between the two."

-Some notable startups worthy of a mention include: Arcus Studios, producers of animated content for broadcast, short or feature film; Recite, which transforms the format of websites, repackaging the content by adding disability functionality; Appysnap - which completes missions with your phone's camera to win instant prizes and special offers, and Screach, an app that lets you interact in real time with any digital screen from your smart phone and rewards you for doing so.
+Some notable startups worthy of a mention include Arcus Studios, producers of animated content for broadcast, short or feature film; Recite, which transforms the format of websites, repackaging the content by adding disability functionality; Appysnap - which completes missions with your phone's camera to win instant prizes and special offers, and Screach, an app that lets you interact in real time with any digital screen from your smartphone and rewards you for doing so.